-Action 6: Modify gag recreational accountability measures
+Action 6.
+Modify gag recreational accountability measures

-Purpose of Action: Modifications to gag accountability measures are being considered to prevent landings from exceeding sector ACLs and correct for overages if they occur.
+Purpose of Action: Modifications to gag recreational AMs are being considered to prevent recreational landings from exceeding sector ACLs and correct for overages if they occur.

-Preferred Alternative 4: Retain the current recreational in-season accountability measures.
+Preferred Alternative 4.
+Retain the current recreational in-season accountability measures.
 If recreational landings exceed the recreational annual catch limit, reduce the length of the following year's recreational fishing season by the amount necessary to prevent the recreational annual catch limit from being exceeded in the following year.
 However, the length of the recreational season will not be reduced if the Regional Administrator determines, using the best scientific information available, that it is not necessary.

 Action 7.
-Modify black grouper recreational management measures
+Modify recreational management measures for black grouper